-A significant portion of the motoring public has drank and drove at some point in their life.
+A significant portion of the motoring public has consumed alcohol and operated a vehicle at some point in their life.
 A large percentage does so on a weekly or monthly basis.
 Restaurants, bars, sporting events and other entertainment venues serve alcohol for one simple reason; the majority of the public drink alcohol.
 Most people these days don’t walk to their destination but instead drive to and from it.
 With the days of seemingly ever-lowering “legal limits” it does not take much one to leave a dinner or social event only to find ones-self staring straight into the flashing lights of a police car after having a few drinks.
 What a person does and says from that point forward can make the difference between a successful defense and a conviction for operating while intoxicated.

 Americans enjoy the greatest number of individual rights than any other citizen of any other country.
 Unfortunately, the majority of the American public does not take the time to learn their rights and certainly do not possess the confidence to effectively exercise those rights when confronted with the intimidating presence of law enforcement.